SarahToscano/NLW-3/README.md

 ## 💻 Next Level Week #3 - Happy Project

-The "Happy" is an RockeatSeat initiative during the Next Level Week #3.
+The "Happy" is a RockeatSeat initiative during the Next Level Week #3.
 Happy is a project developed based on Children's Day.
 That aims to connect people to orphanages that allow to make a children's day more special.